-LTE 201 Tort and Insurance Law (3-0)

-Study of basic tort and insurance law principles; examination of insurance claim procedures and pleading forms used in litigation of various actions.
-Prerequisite: LTE 101 or consent of coordinator or instructor.
+LTE 201 Tort and insurance Law (3-0) 3 hrs.
+Study of basic tort and insurance law principles; examination of insurance claim procedures and pleading forms used in litigation of various actions supervising attorney.
+Prerequisite: Consent of coordinator or instructor.